xiangshen-dk/serverless-production-readiness-java-gcp/iac/README.md

 ## Use scripts
 Alternatively, you can use the scripts in this directory to automate some of the tasks.

 1. Run the following script to build the container images.
-You can update the script for different type of the images:
+You can update the script for different types of images:
 ```bash
 ./build-images.sh
 ```